thatguythat1031/multiAuthorBlog/README.md

 This website requires that nodeJS and NPM be installed on the host.
 Then it can be installed by cloning the repo: ''

-After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+After installation, run `npm install` and then run `npm startLocal` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.

 ### For the authors- how to add a new article